Zorya: Slavic tradition

 Goddess Zaria (alternatively, a trio of deities named Zori) is also invoked in charms against illness.
 According to professor Daiva Vaitkevičienė, this "is a very popular motif of the Slavic charms".

 Legacy

-The word "Zorya" has become a loanword in Romanian language as its word for "dawn" (zori) and as the name of a piece of music sung by colinda tori (zorile).
+The word "Zorya" has become a loanword in Romanian as its word for "dawn" (zori) and as the name of a piece of music sung by colindători (zorile).

 The Morning Star is also known as dennica, zornica or zarnica.

-In Serbo-Croatian languages, the planet Venus is known as Zornjača, when it appears in the morning, and Večernjača when it appears at night.
+In Serbo-Croatian, the planet Venus is known as Zornjača, when it appears in the morning, and Večernjača when it appears at night.

 In a folksong, the Dawn/Morning Star is depicted as the bride of a male Moon.

 In some Croatian folk songs, collected and published in 1876 by Rikardo Ferdinand Plohl-Herdvigov, a "zorja" is used along with "Marja" in "Zorja Marja prsten toči"; and referred to as "Zorja, zorija" in "Marija sinku načinila košulju";